-Hacker attacks: Criminals are becoming more sophisticated and cyber attacks can come in various forms, including phishing, denial of service, malware, ransomware, and password attacks.
+Hacker attacks: Criminals are becoming more sophisticated and cyber risks can come in various forms, including phishing, denial of service, malware attacks, ransomware attacks, and password attacks.
 These attacks are especially dangerous because they are sometimes very hard to detect.
 It typically takes companies six months to discover that an attack has occurred, allowing hackers to do significant damage.

 Physical theft or loss of devices: Although the main cybersecurity concerns are digital, physical breaches can represent a significant risk as well.
 Laptops, smartphones, and other physical data storage devices can end up lost or stolen and lead to serious data breaches.

 Data theft/leaks: Employees of your company might access sensitive files without authorization and with malicious intent.
 According to a study by Verizon, 12% of data breaches are related to privilege abuse, which includes employees misusing information they’ve been granted access or purposely sharing, copying, or using data without authorization.

 Human error: Something as simple as including the wrong person in an email chain, or clicking on suspicious links, may lead to a serious data breach.
 90% of system intrusions are the result of human error, so it is important to have strong security protocols and training in place to reduce risk.

 First-party coverage insures those direct expenses that you may suffer as a result of a data breach.
 An extensive insurance policy should typically cover the following first-party costs and expenses:

 - Data loss, recovery, and recreation

 - Public relations activity